Nopaoli/Demographic-Modelling/Simulations/Readme.md

 When analyses the data from MS simulations in &delta;&alpha;&delta;&iota; or *moments* simply read use the commands dadi.Spectrum.from_ms_file (infile, average=False) moments.Spectrum.from_ms_file (infile, average=False)

+## Dadi Models

+Within the Dadi_models folder you have the the basic IM and SC models used to analyse the simulations with  &delta;&alpha;&delta;&iota;, as well as functions for optmizing and parsing the results.
+These are modified versions of Daniel Portik's &delta;&alpha;&delta;&iota; pipeline.

+## Moments models

+Within the Moments_models folder you have the 8 models (IM, SC; IM_B, SC_B, IM_AE, SC_AE, IM_AE_B, SC_AE_B) used for analysing teh simulated data with *moments* as well as functions to optimize and summarize the results.
+The optimization functions are a modfied verions from Daniel Portik's Daniel Portik's &delta;&alpha;&delta;&iota; pipeline that work in *moments*.